Thinking about taking your first cruise but have an armful of questions? Here are some answers…

 Actually cruising is probably the most economical way to see many destinations in one trip.
 Don’t forget the price includes your accommodation, all meals (at least three per day and any time snacking), onboard entertainment including kids programmes and shows, plus transport from city to city, port to port.

-Each cruise line varies slightly so check with them, but typically you need to add your airfare, any alcohol (although most ships include wine and beer with meals at no charge), a daily tip for the cabin crew (some cruise lines already have this included in the total price, so double check) and any excursions, spa treatments, hair appointments, etc.
+Each cruise line varies slightly so check with them, but typically you need to add your airfare, any alcohol which buying a daily drinks plan might be worth considering (although most ships include wine and beer with meals at no charge), a compulsory daily tip for the cabin crew (some cruise lines already have this included in the total price, so double check) and any excursions, spa treatments, hair appointments, etc.

 Is cruising just for old people?